 Tennessee American Water conducts extensive monitoring to determine if your water meets all water quality standards.
 The detections of our monitoring are reported in the following tables.
 While most monitoring was conducted in 2023, certain substances are monitored less than once per year because the levels do not change frequently.
 For help with interpreting the tables below, see the "Definition of Terms" on the previous page.
-Some unregulated substances are measured, but maximum contaminant levels have not been established by the government.
-These contaminants are shown for your information.

-NOTE: Regulated contaminants not listed in this table were not found in the treated water supply.
+NOTE: Regulated contaminants not listed in these tables were not found in the treated water supply.